How Fast Zebras Run

 In the epic race of speed between zebras and lions, it's a thrilling showdown of survival in the African savannah.
 Zebras, with their powerful legs and aerodynamic bodies, can reach speeds of up to 65 kilometers per hour (40 mph).
 They rely on their agility and stamina to outmaneuver predators.

-Lions, on the other hand, are formidable sprinters, capable of bursts of speed up to 80 kilometers per hour (50 mph).
-However, their endurance is limited.
-When it comes to a short-distance dash, lions may have the edge, but zebras' stamina often helps them win the long game in this fascinating race for survival.
+When it comes to a short-distance dash, lions may have the edge, but zebras' stamina and evasive maneuvers often help them win the long game in this fascinating race for survival.

 Zebra vs. Horse: A Speedy Comparison

 The comparison between zebras and horses is truly fascinating.
 Zebras, known for their distinctive black and white stripes, are surprisingly agile.
 They can reach speeds of up to 40 miles per hour (64 kilometers per hour) when galloping across the savannah.
-On the other hand, horses, domesticated for centuries, can achieve similar speeds, with some breeds even exceeding 50 miles per hour (80 kilometers per hour).
-This begs the question: which of these majestic creatures is the true speed champion?
-Let's delve deeper into the world of equine athleticism to find out.

-Fun Facts About Zebra
+Fun Facts About Zebras